The tax on assets was established by Law No. 557- 05 and is levied on the total assets of legal entities or individuals with sole proprietorships.

 The purpose of this article is to provide information on the main aspects of such tax.

 ASSETS SUBJECT TO THE TAX

-In principle, this tax is levied on the total assets, which are found in the Company’s Balance Sheet, for which the adjustment for inflation will not be taken into account and depreciation, amortization and reserves for uncollectible accounts will be discounted.
+In principle, this tax is levied on the total assets in the Company’s Balance Sheet, whereby the adjustment for inflation will not be considered, discounting the depreciation, amortization and reserves for uncollectible accounts.

 Taxable assets include the following:

 - Automobiles and Equipment.